 Restaurant Vermeer is located on the ground floor of the Barbizon Palace hotel along the Prins Hendrikkade in Amsterdam.
 The hotel will be refurbished and during the renovation the restaurant moves to the adjacent St Olof’s Chapel.
 The chapel was built around 1440 and has undergone many transformations and has had many functions over the centuries.

-The St Olof’s Chapel is an impressive space.
-An oasis of calm in the heart of Amsterdam.
-But also a space for which applies: ‘what you see is what you get’.
+The St Olof’s Chapel is an impressive space- an oasis of calm in the heart of Amsterdam.
+But it is also a space for which the principle of ‘what you see is what you get’ applies.
 The first impression is equal to the last impression.
-The space lacks intimacy of a restaurant and is not layered enough to stay for two hours and dine, have something to drink and discover something new during those two hours.
+The space lacks the intimacy of a restaurant and is lacks the layered quality necessary for a stay of two hours of dining, drinking and discovering different qualities within the space.

 On the ground floor this results in a surreal world where you eat, drink and wander between identical mini bars, nightstands, hanging mirrors and curtains.
 From the mezzanine level a guest can have the overview of the maze of dining rooms.